avabellaw/shark-quiz/readme.md

     * To create automatic tests.
 * Google Fonts
     * Gives easy access to many fonts supplied from a CDN that is close to the user, increasing download speed.
     * I added the @font-faces onto the end of my stylesheet.
-This is quicker than the browser having to make two requests, the first request being for the stylesheet with the @font-faces.
+This is quicker than the browser making two requests, the first being for the aforementioned stylesheet containing each @font-face.
 * JQuery
     * JavaSript library with tools to more efficiently manipulate the DOM.
 * Tippy.js
-    * Creates tooltips that can be turned off/on programmically.
-Used for the next question button and for the username validation.
+    * Creates tooltips that can be turned off/on programmatically.
+Used for the next question button and the username validation.
 * Popperjs
     * Used by Tippy.js.
 * Font Awesome